- Is my let-down functioning properly?

 - Elicitation of the Relaxation Response from the Mind Body Medical Institute

-- Progressive muscular relaxation script, Breathing for Relaxation and Relaxation though Imagery from the Tenzone website
+- Progressive muscular relaxation script from the Tenzone website

 - Relaxation and desensitization scripts by David Ross, College of Lake County